morotsman/morotsman.github.io/_posts/2020-07-28-scalaz-kleisli.markdown

 assert(42 == composedFunction(20))
 {% endhighlight %}

-This is called functional composition, i.e. we compose a new function `composedFunction` from `addOne` and `double`.
+This is called functional composition, i.e. we compose a new function `composedFunction` from the existing `addOne` and `double` functions.

 Here's another example: